 2.2.4 Interaction with the puttable instruments and obligations arising on liquidation amendments Shares in co-operative entities are often redeemable at the option of the holder.
-If so, the share meets the definition of a puttable instrument in the Amendments to IAS 32 Financial Instruments: Presentation and IAS 1 Presentation of Financial Statements: Puttable Financial Instruments and Obligations Arising on Liquidation ('the Amendments') published in 2008 (see section D2.1).
+If so, the share meets the definition of a puttable instrument in the 'Amendments to IAS 32 and IAS 1: Puttable Financial Instruments and Obligations Arising on Liquidation' ('the Amendments') published in 2008 (see Section D.2.1).